zoeyyy-wyd/Selective-memory-for-agents/README.md

 per token beats the victim's by `(1 + γ)`; `fifo`/`lru`/`random`/`utility_heuristic` make room unconditionally.

+**Raw turns (`write.raw_turns`, the final configuration).** Every verbatim conversation turn is also stored, as a second-tier entry charged to the same budget *B*: extracted entries are selected exactly as without raw turns (raw turns are not coverage targets, do not touch the sieve normaliser and do not count as Hawkes mentions), raw turns fill whatever budget is left, ranked by `spec · src / max(tokens, 20)`, are evicted first when an entry needs room and never displace one.
+With *B* unbounded every turn is kept; at *B* ≤ 6% of the history none survives and the system reduces to the extracted-entries one.
+This is what lifted dev100 from 59 to 76-77: the reader sees the source text, the extracted facts act as its index and carry the time semantics.

 **Weights.** `w_h = spec(h) · src(h) · λ_e(t)` with `λ_e` the Hawkes intensity of the entry's hottest
 key: facts belong to their `entity/attribute` process (e.g. `user/city`), episodes to their named entities; mentions and retrieval hits are the events. `swap_no_hawkes` sets `λ = 1`.